Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Discussion

-In contrast, our ring's ability to render softness and roughness was more limited.
-For softness, only rough foam and smooth metal were perceived as significantly different from the other textures.
-Interestingly, for roughness, texture differences were more pronounced with our ring compared to the real textures.
-We believe these results stem from the simplified softness and roughness rendering methods imposed by the constraints of our pneumatic actuator.
-The limited information we could convey through pressure and vibration may have contributed to these findings.
-For instance, when participants pressed real surfaces, they received cutaneous and kinesthetic cues.
-However, only the former was available for the virtual textures.
-The absence of kinesthetic information may have influenced perceived softness variations \citep{Dhong2019, Srinivasan1995TactualDO}.
-Additionally, for roughness, our limited ability to render variations in amplitude and friction—both of which contribute to perceived roughness \citep{isleyen2020_roughness, friesen2021_space, learn2feel}—may have led to exaggerated differences in the virtual textures.
+Taken together, these results show that while each modality has distinct limitations, the combination of pressure, vibration, and temperature delivered through the action-based rendering approach enables a set of virtual textures that are both discriminable and broadly aligned with real-surface percepts.
+Softness rendering was limited by the compliant interface and lack of kinesthetic feedback, vibrotactile cues reproduced surface roughness with high fidelity despite a constrained signal space, and thermal cues were rendered with high perceptual accuracy even with slow actuation dynamics.
+These findings suggest that realistic texture perception does not require high-fidelity replication within any single modality; rather, it emerges from the complementary integration of imperfect but informative cues.
+This synergy points to a promising direction for wearable haptic devices, where combining multimodal cues may be more effective than maximizing fidelity within individual channels.

-Overall, our results underscore the critical role of multimodality in surface perception, as reflected in both the matching and rating task results.
-In post-experimental discussions, participants emphasized the necessity of experiencing all three haptic modalities to accurately match perceived cues to real textures, noting that omitting any modality would have significantly increased the difficulty.
-Specifically, our experiment highlighted the importance of thermal cues, with many participants relying more on temperature stimuli than softness cues.
-Notably, those who perceived thermal cues less clearly described the simulation as less realistic.
-This was particularly evident in one participant with a small scar near the temperature-sensing area, who experienced the task more as "pattern matching" than a texture simulation.
+Additionally, the post-experiment interviews reinforced the importance of multimodality.
+Participants emphasized that experiencing all three haptic modalities was essential for accurately matching the perceived cues to real textures, noting that omitting any modality would have greatly increased task difficulty.
+The results also highlighted the prominent role of thermal cues: many participants relied more on temperature information than on softness when identifying textures, and those who experienced weaker thermal sensations reported the simulation as less realistic.
+This effect was particularly noticeable in one participant with a small scar near the temperature-sensing area, who described the task as ``pattern matching'' rather than a texture experience.

-Additionally, our findings demonstrate that haptic cues can be effectively relocated from the fingertip to the phalanx.
-The successful texture matching with notable accuracy supports the feasibility of transferring haptic cues from the fingertip to other parts of the finger.
-These results are consistent with previous studies, which showed that humans can successfully differentiate texture information through a ring display \citep{Gaudeni2019, Friesen2024, normand2025_augment}.